Managing Relocation Depression

 If this is the case, research social groups in your area.
 You might be able to join support groups or find a club that meets on a regular basis.
 If there’s an activity you've always wanted to try, consider signing up for a group course or excursion.
 For example, you could try rock climbing, hiking, pottery, art, or poetry to make new connections with people who have the same interests.
 See what's available where you live.

-If you're in a more rural area, sign up to meet friends online.
+If your relocation has brought you to a more rural area, you might sign up to meet friends online.
 You might be able to get local tips from others on a friendship or dating app and meet someone for drinks or food.
-As you make new friends, your new home could start to feel less overwhelming, and you may feel a greater sense of hope for a happy future in your new location after relocation depression.
+As you make new friends, your new home could start to seem less overwhelming, and you may feel a greater sense of hope for a happy future in your new location after relocation depression.

 iStock/SDI Productions